 Jesus Christ Himself made a similar analogy when He admonished His disciples to be ready for His coming: “Let your waist be girded and your lamps burning; and you yourselves be like men who wait for your master, when he will return from the wedding, that when he comes and knocks they may open to him immediately” (Luke 12:35-36).

-Truth guides us into safe paths
+3. The truth guides you into safe paths

 As noted earlier, the Word of God is truth (John 17:17), and that truth can show us how to avoid danger.
 The psalmist compared it to a light, guiding him through the darkness: “Your word is a lamp to my feet and a light to my path” (Psalm 119:105).
 Having the ability to avoid dangerous situations is a tremendous defense!

 When Jesus was preparing for the end of His earthly ministry, He advised His disciples that He would be leaving.
 One of the disciples (Thomas) asked: “Lord, we do not know where You are going, and how can we know the way?”
 (John 14:5).
 Jesus replied, “I am the way, the truth, and the life.
 No one comes to the Father except through Me” (verse 6).

-Following truth gives us the best path to take in life.
 What better defense can there be than following the safe and rewarding path?